 In M, the diagonal entries represent the total number of contests that team i has completed, plus 2 to assume every team starts out as an average team (one win and one loss).
 This assumption is important in defining the nature of the matrix.
 The equation for diagonal entries is:

 The matrix B is a one-dimensional vector array filled with each team's record calculated by the equation:

-The solution vector X holds a ratings value for each team to solve the system.
+The solution vector X holds a ratings value for each team that solves the system.

 The matrix X which holds each team's Colley rating is calculated by solving the system of linear equations in the matrix equations by preforming a Cholesky Decomposition and then preforming a forward and backward substitution.
 The assumption that each team starts off as average with one win and one loss is essential by ensuring the matrix M is symmetric and positive.
 The nature of such a matrix is that its decomposed lower-triangular matrix multiplied by its mirrored upper-triangular matrix is itself.
 This allows a quick calculation to be done instead of preforming a lengthy and costly matrix inversion.

 For example, consider a case with 5 teams: A, B, C, D, and E.

 Team A played against Team B once and against Team D twice.
 Winning all three of its games, Team A's record is 3-0.
 Team B lost to Team A once, and won once against Team C for a record of 1-1.
 Team C lost against Team B and played Team E three times.
 Of the three times Team C faced Team E, Team C won once and lost twice.
 Team C's record is 1-3.
 Team D's record is 0-2 with the two losses to team A. Team E only played Team C, so its record is 2-1.
 The matrices M and B are calculated from these records and the system of equations can be expressed below: